rossmann-engineering/Collibellex-Thingsboard-Widgets/README.md

 ### 1.2 Installation

+<u>To install a widget from the Widget library</u>:
+Please login to your Thingsboard installation, or your Thingsboard.cloud account.
+The complete Bundle is available in the "Bundle" drectory.
+To import the Bundle, open the Wdget library, choose "Add widget bundle" and select "Import widgets bundle".
+Drag and drop the file "collibellex.json" into the browser window.

+<u>To add a single widget:</u>
-To install a widget from the Widget library, please login to your Thingsboard installation, or your Thingsboard.cloud account.
-Then open the Widget Library and add a new widget Bundle.
+Open the Widget Library and add a new widget Bundle.

 ![image info](./pictures/installation1.png)